Erim Metto: Other works

 In 2012, together with his partner, Robbi Stevens, Metto launched RAaW Ltd. He is also CEO of Turkish Cypriot Community Association.

 In 2020, Metto launched the Turkish Cypriot COVID-19 Initiative, a partnership of six organisations that has led in the delivery of services to the most vulnerable within the community, the initiative impacted on the lives of the vulnerable.
 His work has been commended by receiving the Haringey Hero Award and the recipient of the Bridge Renewal Trust Impact award, for funded contribution towards supporting those vulnerable within our community.

-Personal life

-Metto is married to filmmaker Robbi Stevens and has two daughters.